k-marinov/modular-app/README.md

 • Resource - equivalent DTO of JSON object

-## Matches Fashion App Drilldown of the classes
+## Modular App Drilldown of the classes

 **• App**